Yoma Micro Power has set up its 250th solar-hybrid power plant in rural Myanmar, expected to deliver power 25,000 people across the country.

 Spread across an area of 175,000 square kilometres, the solar-hybrid plants are powering 250 off-grid telecom towers, which had previously relied on diesel power.
-It’s estimated the 250 hybrid-power plants will offset more than 5,000 tons of greenhouse gas emissions annually, which is equivalent to planting 75,000 trees.
+It’s estimated the 250 hybrid-power plants will offset more than 5,000 tons of greenhouse gas emissions annually.

 The 25,000 people, living in about 25 villages, expected to benefit from the solar-hybrid systems near the telecom towers previously had no choice but to rely on diesel, liquid fuels including kerosene, and candles for their lighting needs

 Norfund has been an equity investor in Yoma Micro Power since the establishment in 2017.
 In March last year, after a successful pilot project that built 10 power plants in 2017-2018, the rollout process building 250 power plants started.
 The success of this rollout demonstrates the scalability of Yoma Micro Power’s business model.

 With the solid team and partners in Yoma Micro Power, we are optimistic about further expansion of its activities, to the benefit of businesses and households in Myanmar.Pål Helgesen, Investment Director of Norfund